Fever in the returning traveller

 • When did you become unwell?

-It is essential to know the countries (and locations within these) visited/transitted and the exact dates of travel
+It is essential to know the countries (and locations within these) visited/transited and the exact dates of travel.

 3. Isolation and PPE assessment

-Ideally isolate patients presenting with a fever after travel in a side room until a full assessment has taken place.
+Isolate patients presenting with fever after travel in a side room until a full assessment has taken place.

 Consider using Personal Protective Equipment as follows: